p1t/Imn/README.md

     springdoc-openapi-ui
 ```

-3. Add some metadata, inject a bean returning an **OpenAPI** object
+3. Add some metadata, inject a bean returning an **OpenAPI** object.

 ```
     @Bean